 The Dietary Guidelines for Americans state that Americans eat fewer vegetables, fruits, whole grains, dairy products, and oils than recommended.1 The Standard American Diet (SAD) tends to include more highly processed foods and is virtually devoid of essential sustenance from nutritionally dense whole foods sources.

 At Build a Better Tomorrow, we firmly believe that better-nourished children, better-educated parents, and teachers create a better tomorrow for everyone!
-This is why we’ve decided to launch a new program called Bare Feet, Dirty Hands.
-Our goal with this program is to include more nutrient-dense, locally grown whole foods in our monthly food distribution packages and encourage others to get started learning about and growing your own nutritious and delicious food in your own home!
-All of our whole foods will be sourced locally and grown by us.
+Our goal is to include more nutrient-dense, locally grown whole foods in our monthly food distribution packages and encourage others to get started learning about and growing nutritious and delicious food in their own home!

-Join us to learn more about how you can start introducing more whole food sources into your diet and how working with Bare Feet and Dirty Hands can help you on your quest to live a healthier life.
+Join us to learn more about how you can start introducing more whole food sources into your diet and help you on your quest to live a healthier life.

 - U.S. Department of Health and Human Services and U.S. Department of Agriculture.
 2015 – 2020 Dietary Guidelines for Americans.
 8th Edition.
 Available at http://health.gov/dietaryguidelines/2015/guidelines/ (2015).